othman4dev/JSSv2.0/README.md

 }
 ```

-As in most of programming languages the index start at 0.
+As in most programming languages, indexing starts at 0.

 ## Events

-Our framework introduces a cool feature enabling event handling directly in JSS syntax:
+JSS introduces event handling directly within the syntax:

 ```css
 .header:click {